vanhensy/IU-Programing-C-Lab/README.md

 # Programing-C-Lab
 All material for practise programing C and homework source code.
+Please note that, all of source here is just for reference.
+This source is free to use so you will take your own risk.

 ## Homework: